Why Building Your Business Can Feel Like an Unsolvable Puzzle

 Then you start building.

 For us, the "threats" were everywhere.
-The pieces blended in with our table, making them vanish into the wood.
-As the early winter darkness set in, the overhead lighting cast a brutal glare.
-And our cats loomed like tiny, furry demolition machines ready to undo our progress… and sanity.
+The pieces blended in with our table, the winter darkness set in, the overhead lighting cast a brutal glare.
+And our cats loomed like tiny, furry demolition machines ready to undo our progress at any moment.

 Mid-build after the darkness settled in.